(But make sure you’ve read everything below first)

 Are you a Food Vendor?

-County Health says that anyone selling an item to be ingested at the event is considered a food vendor.
+County Health says that anyone selling or handing out an item to be ingested by the public at the event is considered a food vendor.
 This includes ice and water.
-This also includes anyone distributing anything ingestible to the public beyond their personal camp and friends, even if it’s free.
+Yes, this includes anyone distributing anything ingestible to the public beyond their personal campmates and friends, even if it’s free.

 I have questions!

-If you have questions related to regular vending at Wasteland Weekend, please contact our Vendor Coordinator Jen Harte.
+If you still have questions related to vending at Wasteland Weekend, please contact our Vendor Coordinator Jen Harte: vendors (at) wasteland weekend.com